jahwag/interview-exercise/README.md

 - **Modern Technologies**: Built with Spring Boot 3 and Java 21.

 ## Areas not included
-- Integration with a production-grade DBMS such as PostgreSQL.
 - Advanced authentication mechanisms like Single Sign-On (SSO) or OAuth2.
 - New backoffice UI
--

 ## Prerequisites
 Ensure you have the following tools installed on your system: